openstack/nova-specs/specs/train/approved/cpu-resources.rst

 Consider the following example flavor/image configurations, in increasing order of complexity.

-1) A simple web application server workload requires a couple CPU resources.
+1) A simple web application server workload requires a couple of CPU resources.
    The workload does not require any dedicated CPU resources::

        resources:VCPU=2